Skip to main content

 --min-sell-price 10.00 \

---window 2h
+--window 2h \

 Scale up

-sf deployments set inference --target-node-count 8
+sf deployments set inference --target-instance-count 8

 Scale down

-sf deployments set inference --target-node-count 2
+sf deployments set inference --target-instance-count 2

 Handling interruptions